-Freshmen applicants are or will be high school graduates with no college credit or those having earned fewer than 30 semester hours (45 quarter hours) of transferable college credit coursework (not including joint enrollment and advanced placement credits).
+Freshman high school graduates with no college credit or those having earned fewer than 30 semester hours (45 quarter hours) of transferable college credit coursework (not including joint enrollment and advanced placement credits).

 A word about the SAT and ACT scores: Freshman and/or transferring freshman applicants must submit at least one official SAT or ACT score report.
 Scores must be sent directly from the testing agency to GC.